celenityy/Phoenix/README.md

 cp ~/Downloads/user.js /home/user/.mozilla/firefox/153acxao.default-release/user.js
 ```

+# ⚖️Licensing

+Phoenix is licensed under the [GNU General Public License v3.0 or later](https://spdx.org/licenses/GPL-3.0-or-later.html) *(`GPL-3.0-or-later`)* where applicable.

+# 🏛️Notices

+Mozilla Firefox is a trademark of the Mozilla Foundation.

+This is not an officially supported Mozilla product.
+Phoenix is in no way affiliated with Mozilla.

+Phoenix is not sponsored or endorsed by Mozilla.

+Firefox source code is available at [https://github.com/mozilla-firefox/firefox](https://github.com/mozilla-firefox/firefox).

 # 💜Attribution

 Huge thank you to the following projects & individuals for making Phoenix possible.
 Please show them support!